 Did you know all small business owners have to pay a 15% small business tax, on top of all the other taxes?
 Yeah, the government hates us small folk.

 Wedding Planner: I could never be a wedding planner.
 On the wedding day, they work an average of 14-16 hours, on their feet with, hopefully, a smile plastered on their face.
-They almost never eat, I can’t remember the last time I saw one hydrate and they command the entire production of your day with competent authority (again, hopefully).
+They almost never eat, I can’t remember the last time I saw one hydrate, and they command the entire production of your day with the competent authority (again, hopefully).
 On the back end, do you have any idea how hard these folks work?!
 They network to create relationships that benefit you, they spend hours on design, picking up items, answering emails, running errands, being the in-between you and disgruntled rude relatives, being your champion at all times and of course, making sure all of the vendors know where they’re supposed to be and when.

 *phew* ON TOP OF THAT, they don’t charge nearly enough.
 Most charge less than $4k (often much less).
 That amount is expected to cover at least a whole year of client care, for all of the above.
 No thank you.
-They’re beasts among men, wedding planners.
+They’re beasts among humans, those wedding planners.
 I’ve seen wedding planners fix/hide/improve some of the craziest shit, without the clients ever finding out!